Available in: Los Angeles, California

 Hannah has turned the camera on herself, her life and her world.
 She continues to look for those things that feel honest and real, using her camera as a means of exploring feelings and emotions.
 After decades of standing in for someone else, she now is in control of her destiny and vision.

 Hannah is an autobiographical photographer.
 Her subjects are the people and places that touch her emotionally.
-She has been photographing people and places for five decades.
+She has been photographing people and places for over five decades.

 Hannah holds degrees in Spanish (B.A.) and Psychology (M.A.)